a-kramer/COVID19/README.md

 # GNU Octave

 This folder holds scripts that can be used to process the sampling results.
 Many of the subroutines mentioned in those scripts can be found in the [scripts](https://github.com/a-kramer/scripts) repository, except [UWerr.m](https://www.physik.hu-berlin.de/de/com/ALPHAsoft), see also [UWerr.R](https://github.com/HISKP-LQCD/hadron/blob/master/R/UWerr.R) and [py-uwerr](https://github.com/dhesse/py-uwerr).
 Details can be found in the [Original publication](https://arxiv.org/abs/hep-lat/0306017).

+The model for _GNU Octave_ and _matlab_ is actually the same (as these two are quite compatible by design).